BigIdeasForum/bigideasforum.github.io/_posts/2015/2015-10-01-acceleration.md

 ---
 layout: post
-title:  The Accelerating Power of Technology
+title:  Accelerating Power of Technology
 subtitle: The Future Isn’t What It Used To Be
 date:   2015-10-01 19:00:00
 categories: Gary